checkcheckzz/coding-questions/README.md

 Given a nestted array, such as {a,{b,c},{{d},e}}, return the level sum = a + 2 * (b + c) + 3 * d + 2 * e

+Given an array of size n, the array contains numbers in range from 0 to k-1 where k is a positive integer and k <= n.
+Find the maximum repeating number in this array

+Given a list of integers of length n in the range of 1 to n-1, find the duplicate element (only one duplicate)